learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins-lab/README.md

 ## Summary

-In this lab, you practiced your knowledge on One-to-Many and Many-to-many relationships!
+In this lab, you practiced your knowledge on one-to-many and many-to-many relationships!